nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor_cli.rst

 When parsing incoming messages, the Sensor Client is required to do a lookup of the sensor type of the data so it can decode it correctly.
 For this purpose, the :ref:`bt_mesh_sensor_types` module includes the :ref:`list of available sensor types <bt_mesh_sensor_types_readme>`.

-By default, all sensor types are available when the Sensor Client model is compiled in, but this behavior can be overridden to reduce flash consumption by explicitly disabling :kconfig:`CONFIG_BT_MESH_SENSOR_ALL_TYPES`.
+By default, all sensor types are available when the Sensor Client model is compiled in, but this behavior can be overridden to reduce flash consumption by explicitly disabling :kconfig:option:`CONFIG_BT_MESH_SENSOR_ALL_TYPES`.
 In this case, only the referenced sensor types will be available.

 .. note::